Training Programs in the Ignatian Tradition

 The seminar is designed to help individuals who are feeling drawn to the ministry of either spiritual direction or spiritual companioning to explore his/her desire and abilities for this ministry and to discern if indeed God is calling the person to further formation.

 Spiritual Directors are called to accompany individuals who are seeking orientation, encouragement, and discernment in the life of the Spirit.
-A Spiritual Companion is one who is called to accompany, one-on-one, men and women who have made an Ignatian Spirituality Project (ISP) retreat, which is based on the Spiritual Exercises and the Twelve Steps and designed for individuals in recovery from addictions and homelessness.
+A Spiritual Companion is one who is called to accompany, on a short-term basis, men and women who are in recovery from addictions and homelessness.

 At Holy Trinity and throughout the metropolitan area, there is a serious shortage of men and women who are well-formed in the tradition and practice of Ignatian spirituality.
 There are even fewer women and men who are specially formed to share the practice of Ignatian spirituality with those who are recovering from homelessness and addictions.
 Holy Trinity, in collaboration with Georgetown University and the Ignatian Spirituality Project, has created a two-pronged Ignatian Spiritual Formation Program that trains spiritual directors and spiritual listeners in the Ignatian tradition - one that is accessible and affordable to individuals who have full-time work and family responsibilities.
 For more information, contact Martina O'Shea (email@example.com).